 Mesothelioma is a type of lung cancer caused by exposure to asbestos, a durable and fibrous mineral that has a long history of use in the United States.
 Due to this connection, asbestos has been largely outlawed in the U.S. since 1989.
 Since then, businesses and employers have had an obligation to remove asbestos from their products and properties.

 At Riddle & Brantley, we understand the devastating effects mesothelioma can have on individuals and their families.
 Speaking with a North Carolina mesothelioma attorney from our law firm can be the first step to securing compensation for you or your family.
-Our North Carolina asbestos attorneys have nearly 200 years combined legal experience that we can use to help obtain compensation for you and your family.
+Our North Carolina asbestos attorneys have more than 200 years combined legal experience that we can use to help obtain compensation for you and your family.
 Whether negotiating with insurance companies or aggressively representing your interests in court, we will fight for the outcome you deserve.

 How Can Asbestos Exposure Occur?